eastfarm/pkm-system/docs/PKM-System-Overview.md

 The PKM system is designed to help a non-coder manage personal knowledge across Windows PC and iOS (iPhone, Apple Watch) using a Progressive Web App (PWA).
 It enables capture, organization, review, and querying of diverse data types—notes, PDFs, URLs, videos, audio, and more—using AI for metadata generation and semantic search.

-The long-term vision includes automatic ingestion from `~/GoogleDrive/PKM/Inbox`, populated via:
+The system automatically ingests files from `~/GoogleDrive/PKM/Inbox`, which can be populated via:

 * iOS Drafts app
 * Manual file uploads
 * Email Shortcuts (Phase 2)

-All data will be transformed into structured markdown metadata records containing AI-enriched extracts (semantic summaries), tags, and references to the original source files.
+All data is transformed into structured markdown metadata records containing AI-enriched extracts (semantic summaries), tags, and references to the original source files.
 Text content is included only when appropriate.
-The system will be simple, extensible, and voice-enabled (in Phase 2).
+The system is simple, extensible, and will be voice-enabled (in Phase 2).

 ---

-### **Enhancement Ideas & Future Considerations**
+### **Current Status**

+As of May 20, 2025, the system has:

+* ✅ Complete backend implementation with FastAPI
+* ✅ Complete frontend implementation with Next.js
+* ✅ Automatic Google Drive webhook integration that processes files as they're added
+* ✅ AI-powered metadata extraction for various file types
+* ✅ Comprehensive logging system for all processes
+* ✅ Semantic search functionality for retrieving knowledge (not tested yet)
+* ✅ Deployed on Railway.app as a fully functional cloud service

+Current challenges being addressed:
+* Ensuring OpenAI API key is properly configured for the AI extraction
+* Optimizing the webhook-based file monitoring
+* Making sure the application logs are accessible and informative

+---

+### **Recent Enhancements**

+#### **1. Google Drive Real-time Integration**

+* Implemented webhook-based monitoring of the PKM/Inbox folder
+* Files are processed immediately when added to Google Drive (no manual intervention needed)
+* The integration includes automatic renewal of webhooks and comprehensive error handling
+* Detailed logs are created for all operations, making troubleshooting easier

+#### **2. Enhanced Logging System**

+* All operations (file discovery, download, processing, upload) are now extensively logged
+* Log files are created for each sync operation with timestamp-based naming
+* Logs are accessible via the UI for easy troubleshooting
+* Error conditions are clearly indicated with detailed information

+#### **3. Improved Error Handling**

+* The system now handles errors gracefully at each step of the process
+* Error details are captured in the logs for easier diagnosis
+* The UI shows clear information about sync status and issues

+#### **4. Deployment Optimizations**

+* Railway.app deployment has been optimized for reliable operation
+* Background tasks ensure webhook registration stays active
+* Startup processes automatically set up necessary folders and integrations

+#### **5. Extract Title and Content Separation**

+* The extract is now split into `extract_title` and `extract_content`
+* `extract_title` can be inferred by the AI or taken from document content if clearly present
+* `extract_content` captures the semantic core of the file

-#### **Approval Workflow: Save vs Reprocess**
+#### **6. Approval Workflow: Save vs Reprocess**

-* Metadata schema will include:
+* Metadata schema includes:
   * `reprocess_status`: `none`, `requested`, `in_progress`, `complete`
   * `reprocess_rounds`: count of times a file has been reprocessed
   * `reprocess_notes`: optional user instructions for improving analysis or clarifying intent
-  * `processing_profile`: preset applied by system or selected by user (e.g. `quote`, `memo`, `report`)
+  * `processing_profile`: preset applied by system or selected by user

-* Replace the current "Approve" model with two options: **Save** and **Reprocess**.
+* Replaced the "Approve" model with **Save** and **Reprocess** options.

-* **Save** finalizes the current extract, tags, and metadata.

-* **Reprocess** allows the user to:

-  * Add clarifying instructions (e.g. “This is a quote from a lecture; just tag it”)
-  * Trigger a new LLM extract or retry with a different method
-  * Eventually choose from prompt profiles (e.g. `quote`, `memo`, `deep_analysis`)

-* A background agent (LLM-based or rules-based) will monitor failed or reprocessed records and:

-  * Normalize freeform reprocessing instructions
-  * Suggest or auto-assign standard `processing_profile` values
-  * Improve consistency and performance of future LLM prompts

-* This pattern supports:

-  * Recovery from failed extractions
-  * Higher-quality metadata over time
-  * User involvement in steering extract quality

-* Reprocessing will not be implemented in the MVP, but all systems (metadata format, staging UI, and LLM prompt structure) should anticipate its future role.

-#### **1. Extract Title and Content**

-* The extract is now split into `extract_title` and `extract_content`.
-* `extract_title` can be inferred by the AI or taken from document content if clearly present.
-* `extract_content` captures the semantic core of the file.

-#### **2. Thematic Taxonomy (Beyond Tags)**

-* Introduce a curated **theme classification layer** in addition to freeform tags.
-* Themes represent broader conceptual categories such as "Systems Thinking", "Ethics", "Personal Development", "Military Strategy".
-* Each metadata file may include a new `themes:` field (distinct from `tags:`).
-* A `themes.json` file will serve as the editable, centralized theme taxonomy.
-* The user will periodically review and update the theme list via a dashboard or text interface.
-* Over time, AI extracts will be prompted with awareness of current themes to improve classification precision.

-#### **3. Centralized Theme Awareness for LLM Prompts**

-* During `organize.py` summarization, the prompt will optionally include a reference to the current set of themes.

-#### **4. Differentiated Document Processing Pipeline**

-* The system supports different strategies for different file types:

-  * 🧠 Quotes are tagged and archived.
-  * 📑 Research articles are semantically summarized.
-  * 🎧 Audio is preprocessed.
-  * 🖼 Images use OCR (`pytesseract`) to extract readable text.
-  * 🌐 URLs are detected and enriched using `requests` and `BeautifulSoup`.

-#### **5. Additional Enhancements (Candidate List)**

-* Multi-lingual support
-* User-defined metadata fields
-* Version history
-* Bulk reprocessing
-* Integration with tools like Notion or Obsidian
-* Extract quality scoring

 ---